Rag and Bone (John Murray, 2020)

 ‘Through watery debris, Lisa Woollett conjures up, in poetic prose and brilliant stories, the spin cycle of history.
 In Rag and Bone, she elegantly picks her way through the trash, to reveal something gloriously and richly strange: a portrait of what we were and what we might become’

-Available to pre-order at Waterstones, Blackwells, Foyles and Amazon.
-Best of all, particularly in these difficult times, do use local independent bookshops.
-Or try Hive, which allows you to support them.
+Available from The Guardian Bookshop, Waterstones, Blackwells, Foyles and Amazon.
+Best of all, particularly in these difficult times, do use local independent bookshops (mine is The Book Shop Liskeard and they are happy to post).
+Or try Hive, which allows you to support a bookshop of your choice.

 From relics of Georgian empire-building and slave-trading, through Victorian London’s barged-out refuse to 1980s fly-tipping and the pervasiveness of present-day plastics, Rag and Bone traces the story of our rubbish, and, through it, our history of consumption.